canalplus/rx-player/doc/api/Miscellaneous/MultiThreading.md

     examples) before that `loadVideo` call.

--   You've called the `attachWorker` RxPlayer method (as shown in examples) before the `loadVideo` call on that same RxPlayer instance.
+-   You've called the `attachWorker` RxPlayer method (as shown in examples) before the `loadVideo` call on that same RxPlayer instance, and the returned Promise is either still pending or resolved (i.e. it hasn't rejected).

 -   You're playing a DASH content (through the `"dash"` `transport` option of the `loadVideo` call).